-MacroView Corporate Email Filing will compliment the personal email filing rules that are already supported by MacroView DMF and MacroView Message.
+MacroView CEF compliments the personal email filing rules that are already supported by MacroView DMF and MacroView Message.

-In addition to the types of filing that are already possible via per sonal rules, MacroView CEF will support automatic filing of emails using special tags that it finds in the subject of emails.
-The definition of these rules will be such that in a well designed SharePoint environment new rules are not required as new locations are created.
-This together with the central storage of the rules means that MacroView CEF will be very easy to deploy and administer
+In addition to the types of filing that are already possible via personal filing rules, MacroView CEF supports automatic filing of emails using special tags it finds in the subject of emails.
+The definition of these rules is such that in a well designed SharePoint environment new rules are not required as new locations are created.
+This together with the central storage of the rules means that MacroView CEF will be very easy to deploy and administer.

-MacroView Corporate Email Filing will be an alternative to MacroView Predictive Email Filing (PEF) when the email and document store is implemented with Office 365 / SharePoint Online.
-MacroView PEF will continue to be available for on-premises SharePoint implementations.
+MacroView CEF is an alternative to MacroView Predictive Email Filing (PEF) when the email and document store is implemented with Office 365 / SharePoint Online.

-MacroView Corporate Email Filing will support all the types of email filing rule that are currently available for personal filing rules.
+MacroView Corporate Email Filing supports all the types of email filing rules that are currently available for personal filing rules.
 Examples include: